alislaboratory/4BitCPU/README.txt

 	- Jump instructions
 	- Implement high write on new active operation.
 	- Implement active on control unit so perpetual swapping doesn't occur.
-	- Make GP and progmem
+	- Make GP and progmem memory
 	- Implement jump instructions
+	- Fix progcounter for non-rising edge clock pulse so one clock pulser per count
+	- Fix progcounter for set